pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - I fully agree, remove it!
 ```

-__Add a fortune point__ - when you have to add a fortune point, increase by
-1 the number of fortune point on the character sheet.
-If you already have
-6 fortune points or more, you do not increment it.

-The fortune point can be spent to give you a mechanical bonus to your future
-rolls.

-TODO : remove the fortune points ?

 __Add a trait__ - when you have to add a trait, add into the trait section of
 your character sheet one or few words that describe a quality, an ability, or a